 Anat R. Admati is the George G.C.
-Parker Professor of Finance and Economics at Stanford University Graduate School of Business (GSB), a Director of the GSB Corporations and Society Initiative, and a senior fellow at Stanford Institute for Economic Policy Research.
-She has written extensively on information dissemination in financial markets, portfolio management, financial contracting, corporate governance and banking.
-Admati’s current research, teaching and advocacy focus on the complex interactions between business, law, and policy with focus on governance and accountability.
+Parker Professor of Finance and Economics at Stanford University Graduate School of Business, a director of the Corporations and Society Initiative, and a senior fellow at Stanford Institute for Economic Policy Research.
+She has written extensively on information dissemination in financial markets, portfolio management, financial contracting, corporate governance, and banking.
+Admati’s current research, teaching, and advocacy focus on the complex interactions between business, law, and policy with focus on governance and accountability.

 Since 2010, Admati has been active in the policy debate on financial regulations.
-She is the co-author, with Martin Hellwig, of the award-winning and highly acclaimed book The Bankers’ New Clothes: What’s Wrong with Banking and What to Do about It (Princeton University Press, 2013; bankersnewclothes.com).
+She is the coauthor, with Martin Hellwig, of the award-winning and highly acclaimed book The Bankers’ New Clothes: What’s Wrong with Banking and What to Do about It (Princeton University Press, 2013).
 In 2014, she was named by Time Magazine as one of the 100 most influential people in the world and by Foreign Policy Magazine as among 100 global thinkers.

 Admati holds BSc from the Hebrew University; MA, MPhil, and PhD from Yale University; and an honorary doctorate from University of Zurich.
 She is a fellow of the Econometric Society, the recipient of multiple fellowships, research grants, and paper recognition, and is a past board member of the American Finance Association.
 She has served on a number of editorial boards and is a member of the FDIC’s Systemic Resolution Advisory Committee, a former member of the CFTC’s Market Risk Advisory Committee, and a former visiting scholar at the International Monetary Fund.